OpenTPCast/Docs/guides/UPGRADE.md

       - This should be used if available to enable microphone support for older revisions of the HTC Vive.
   - Vive Camera
       - This should only be used when `USB Audio Device` is not available to enable microphone support for newer revisions of the HTC Vive, and the camera should be disabled in SteamVR settings to avoid stability issues.

+Note that the HTC Vive camera is not natively supported in VirtualHere, please refer to the [Using The OpenTPCast Camera Service](https://github.com/OpenTPCast/Docs/blob/master/guides/CAMERASTREAM.md) guide for an alternative solution.

 **Oculus Rift**<a name="connecting-oculus-rift-usb-devices"></a>
   - Rift